Chemistry and Computer Science Building CCSB 3.0206

 Bachelor of Science Degree Requirements

-Requirements for the BS and BA degrees in all Science departments and programs require completion of the University Core Curriculum components for Communication, Humanities, Visual and Performing Arts, U.S. History, Political Science, Social and Behavioral Sciences, and the Institutionally Designated Option, as described elsewhere in this catalogue.
-In addition to these, the College of Science has the following specific requirements associated with these Core Curriculum components:
+Requirements for the BS and BA degrees in all Science departments and programs require completion of the University Core Curriculum components for Communication; Mathematics; Life and Physical Sciences; Language, Philosophy and Culture; Creative Arts; American History; Social and Behavioral Sciences, Component Area Option, as described elsewhere in this catalog.
+In addition to these, the College of Science has specific requirements associated with Core Curriculum components (see degree plans for requirements).

 The BS degree in all science disciplines requires a minimum of 120 semester hours of credit including a minimum of 37 upper-division (junior and senior) semester hours.
 A GPA of 2.0 must be achieved in all course work at UTEP and in all course work in the major department.
 In addition, a grade of C or better must be achieved in the following courses: all courses used to fulfill the University Core Curriculum requirements, all lower-division courses in the major and minor; and all lower-division MATH and STAT courses.
 Additionally, some departments require a grade of C or better in required upper-division courses that are prerequisites for later courses in a sequence.
 Receipt of a grade of "D" in an elective course in the major, or in a required terminal course in the major that is not a pre-requisite for another course, may delay award of the degree if its receipt causes the overall or major GPA to drop below 2.0